liamaltarac/NTIRE-Stereo-Depth_2025/README.md

 - ``--save_dir``: dir path to save the patched dataset

 Output:
-Dataset will be created in dataset/train folder.
+The dataset will be created in the dataset/train folder.

-A train_extended.txt file will be created in dataset_paths having paths of patched dataset.
+A train_extended.txt file will be created in dataset_paths having paths of the patched dataset.

-Pass this text file in ``train_txt`` argument of training command
+Pass this text file in the ``train_txt`` argument of the training command

 ## Training